mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 ~~~~~~~~

-## Common Pitfalls When Starting to Use Hy

-When I started using Hy I found myself initially making simple mistakes that I list here to help you avoid them:

-- When converting Python code, I would copy "," comma characters separating arguments to functions which leads to errors, of an "undefined error".
-- TBD
-- TBD

-## Writing Your Own Libraries in the Hy Language

-TBD

 ## Importing Libraries form Different Directories on Your Laptop

-I usually write applications by first implementing simpler low-level utility libraires that are often not in the same directory path as the application that I am working on.
+I usually write applications by first implementing simpler low-level utility libraries that are often not in the same directory path as the application that I am working on.
 Let's look at a simple example of accessing the library **nlp_lib.hy** in the directory **hy-lisp-python/nlp** from the directory **hy-lisp-python/webscraping**:

 {lang="hylang",linenos=on}
 ~~~~~~~~